 Turning On or Off a Control Unit Relay with an iMonnit Rule

 You can engage/disengage an ALTA Control Unit’s two relays with Rules in iMonnit.
 Rules can be triggered by a sensor reading, Aware State, on schedule, or other conditions.
 This article will show you how to configure a Rule to trigger a Control Unit’s relays.
+We will configure two rules in the example.

 Example

-In this example, we use an ALTA Control Unit’s Relay 1 to engage a fan to bring air into a building when the temperature reading from an ALTA Temperature Sensor reaches 82°F. We'll configure a second Rule to trigger the relay to go off once the temperature sensor's reading reaches 75°F.
+We'll create a Rule for an ALTA Control Unit’s Relay 1 to engage a fan to bring air into a building when the temperature reading from an ALTA Temperature Sensor reaches 82°F. We'll configure a second Rule to trigger the relay to go off once the temperature sensor's reading reaches 75°F.

 Physical configuration: The fan has a two-wire connection to power.
-We splice the common wire that connects the power source and connect it to the two relay contacts; the relay interrupts the common wire connection between the fan and the power source.
-We set the power source to on, but the fan won't get power if the relay is not engaged.
-The relay must be engaged (completing the circuit by connecting the common wire between the fan and power source) to power the fan.
+We splice the common wire that connects the power source and connect it to the relay contacts; the relay interrupts the common wire connection between the fan and the power source.

 Conditions to engage: A sensor reading of greater than 80°F to trigger the control unit’s Relay 1 On; a sensor reading of less than 75°F to turn Relay 1 Off.